h2non/thread.js/README.md

 **thread.js** is lightweight library that **simplifies JavaScript parallel computing in browser** environments through a featured, elegant and beautiful [programmatic API](#api)

-It allows you to run tasks in non-blocking threads, allowing you to bind custom values to the thread scope, supporting from primites types, remote script (such as lodash) until custom functions.
+It allows you to run tasks in non-blocking thread.
+It provides support for binding custom values to the thread scope, supporting from primites types, remote script until custom functions.
-It also provides built-in support for creating pool of threads and distributing the computed task load across different threads
+It also provides built-in support for creating pool of threads and distributing the task load across different threads transparently

-It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker) for a real parallelism, but provides fallback support for older browsers based on an `iframe` hack
+It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack.

 Welcome to the multi-thread world in JavaScript.
-Start reading some [examples](#basic-usage)
+You could start reading some [examples](#basic-usage)

 **Note**: the library is still in beta stage.
 A deep cross-browser testing is still pending.
 Do not use it production environments